 Interfraternity Council (IFC)

-Texas Tech Interfraternity Council (IFC) is the governing body of the fraternities at Tech who are members of The National Interfraternity Conference (NIC).
+Texas Tech Interfraternity Council (IFC) is the governing body of the fraternities at Tech who are recognized by the North-American Interfraternity Conference (NIC).
 IFC strives to promote high academic standards, philanthropic services, resources for recruitment, and inter-fraternity unity.

 Texas Tech University fraternities and sororities strive for academic excellence and developing the scholastic achievement of their members.
 One sign of this commitment to academics is that the all-greek grade point average is consistently higher than the all-University grade point average.
 To help their members succeed academically, fraternities and sororities have well established scholarship programs.
 These programs include resources such as study hall sessions, time management workshops, academics advisors, tutoring programs and more.